What’s decision tree?

 The algorithm continues to recur on each subset, considering only attributes never selected before.
 Recursion on a subset may stop in one of these cases:

-- there are no more attributes to be selected, but the examples still do not belong to the same class (some are + and some are -), then the node is turned into a leaf and labelled with the most common class of the examples in the subset;
+- there are no more attributes to be selected, but the examples still do not belong to the same class (some are + and some are -), then the node is turned into a leaf and labeled with the most common class of the examples in the subset;

 Let's take the following data as an example: